camtrees/camtrees.github.io/changelog/index.md

 ### GitHub
 - Added GitHub Action (Nightly-Maintenance.yml) to Import EpiCollect data, Update tree elevations, and export JSON files used by the website Database Tables

+### Python
+- Moved all code from 'codebase' repository to 'camtrees.github.io' repository

 ### Website Content
 - Bigger colored buttons in the Database Tables